smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/README.md

 ![run](https://github.com/smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/blob/main/Images/16.png)

 ## Mic Configuration ##
 In this project, we are using *INMP441* MEMS microphone to take in audio input.
 The setup of the microphone can be done by refering to the [datasheet](https://invensense.tdk.com/wp-content/uploads/2015/02/INMP441.pdf) of the mic.
 We used the SAI interface of the board to connect with *INMP441* as the I2S protocol can be used with this interface.
-The parameters are configured as follow:
+The parameters are configured according to the figure below.
+The function *HAL_SAI_Receive* is called in the main code to start receiving input from the mic.

 ![sai](https://github.com/smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/blob/main/Images/24.jpeg)